Wolfgang Schäuble: Coronavirus to cause 'structural' economic change | DW | 26.04.2020

 Germany needs to reassess its relationship between the state, society and the economy, said ex-finance minister Wolfgang Schäuble.
 He thinks traditional ways of tackling the fallout from COVID-19 may not be sufficient.

-The coronavirus pandemic will change the fundamental relationship between the state and the economy in Germany, Wolfgang Schäuble, the former finance minister and current president of the Bundestag, told the Tagesspiegel am Sonntag newspaper.
+The coronavirus pandemic will change the fundamental relationship between the state and the economy in Germany, Wolfgang Schäuble, the former finance minister and current president of the Bundestag, told the Der Tagesspiegel newspaper.

 He also warned against the idea that government bailouts alone could save the economy, adding that "we will experience structural changes in the economy, society and politics."